The Truth Behind Why We Are Always Comparing Ourselves To Others

-Beethoven often would look at a situation very different than Napoleon or Mother Theresa.
+Beethoven would often look at a situation differently than Napoleon or Mother Teresa.

-I can look at more options that way and I will be able to make the best decision possible.
+I can look at more options that way, and I will make the best decision possible.

 Second, watch and listen to the world and what is going around you.

-Many in our culture simply write off politicians or intellectuals that we don’t agree with.
+Many in our culture simply write off politicians or intellectuals that we disagree with.

 Often, we will not look to training those in a sport that does not interest us.

 You may never agree with them and may never have a passion for their sport; but something in what they are doing is a teachable moment.